ujjwal-kr/epictracker/README.md

 - Use A VPN [your information wont be visible but probably I will detect if you are using one ;) ]
 - Find ways to disable fingerprinting in your browser, which is tough.

-## How can I stop Google and Facebook from stop tracking us?
+## How can I stop Google and Facebook from tracking us?
 - *You Can't*

 ## Is this illegal ?